 The cost to operate the house and how to be comfortable.

 An Energy audit gives you a roadmap on how to best spend your energy dollars to get the most return.
 Expensive advertising campaigns by big-ticket products like Solar installations, and window replacements, lead us to believe we need to spend big money in order to be more energy efficient.
 This is simply not the case.
 Windows are indeed one of the items that are evaluated, and solar is considered, but these items are on the bottom of the list when it comes to cost-effective energy improvements.
 Usually, some air sealing of critical locations (found during the audit) and adding some additional insulation to accessible areas will give you equal or better return on your investment.
 An Energy Audit by Scott Home Performance Evaluations is not just an energy audit.
 It is backed by over 4000 ASHI Certified Home Inspections.
 A home/building inspection, or an Infrared investigation by me, is not just a home inspection.
-It is backed by nearly 5 decades of experience, extensive education, training, and certifications in building science.
+It is backed by over 5 decades of experience, extensive education, training, and certifications in building science.
 BPI, RESNET / Energy Star, Inferspection, EDI, Moisture Warranty Corp, ASHI

 ENERGY COST ANE OUR LEAKY HOUSES:

 Next, to your mortgage, the cost of energy can be your second biggest never-ending expense.